FlyJingFish/AndroidAOP/README_EN.md

      //⚠️Choose one of the above android-aop-ksp and android-aop-processor }
 ```
+> [!TIP]\
-> **Tips: ksp or annotationProcessor only works in the current module.
-In whichever module there is custom aspect code, it will be added to that module.
-Required dependencies can only be added to the public module through the API**
+> Tip: ksp or annotationProcessor can only scan the current module.
+Custom aspect codes are added to the module where they are located. **But custom aspect codes are globally effective**; required dependencies can be added only to public modules through the API.

 ### 4. Add the androidAopConfig configuration item in app’s build.gradle (this step is an optional configuration item)